 Arrivals Lounge [STAR ALLIANCE] – Star Alliance arrivals lounge facility just after leaving the Terminal 2 baggage reclaim/customs area.
 Has shower facilities, comfy seating and bar serving drinks and breakfast.
 Access is for premium passengers/Star elite travelling on United Airlines, Air Canada and South African Airways.
 Open 0500-1400.

 Plaza Premium Arrivals Lounge T2 [PAID] [PRIORITY PASS] – Next door to the Arrivals lounge is the 315m² Plaza Premium arrivals lounge.
 Featuring newspapers/magazines, shower facilities, massage services and rest suites.
 Basic lounge entry costs from £25, additional services are charged extra.
-It is the only paid arrivals lounge at London Heathrow open to all passengers.
 Free access for Priority Pass/Airport Angel/Diners Club members.
 Open 0500-2200.

 Note, there are no American Express lounges at London Heathrow – though some AmEx cards offer complimentary Priority Pass membership.